edt-community/awesome-digital-twins/README.md

 ## Books

 - [Digital Twin Driven Intelligent Systems and Emerging Metaverse](https://link.springer.com/book/10.1007/978-981-99-0252-1) - Springer: Digital Twin foundations and examples in different fields.
+- [The Engineering of Digital Twins](https://link.springer.com/book/9783031667183?) - Springer: About the engineering of Digital Twins (DTs) of cyber-physical systems (CPSs), to help researchers and advanced professionals to ask and answer the fundamental questions underpinning the development of a DT.

 ## Lectures